 During a church service, while James is delivering a sermon, he notices that a middle-aged, tobacco-chewing woman named Mrs. Babbitt (played by Taylor St. Clair) is spitting her tobacco juice into a small bowl on the church floor but her spit frequently misses the bowl and is leaving brown tobacco puddles on the floor.
 Meanwhile, during the same service, Earl is smoking a cigarette.
 James thinks these actions are very disrespectful in a place of worship.

 James stops the sermon to politely ask Mrs. Babbitt and Earl to stop spitting and smoking in the church.
 Mrs. Babbitt seems annoyed by this request but stops.
 However, Earl is defiant and keeps smoking.
-James gets irritated and scolds Earl, by saying: “I am not going to let the Lord’s house by soiled by Satan!”
+James gets irritated and scolds Earl, by saying: “I am not going to let the Lord’s house be soiled by Satan!”
 Earl gets up and begins to argue with James in a bullying way.
 Earl eventually storms out of the church.

 Earl isn’t the only congregant who wants to smoke in church, so James knows he could be alienating other members of his congregation with his rule of “no smoking and no spitting in church.”
 Lillian is quick to warn James that he can’t afford to lose congregants whose donations they need to keep the church running and to provide the Hill family with a steady income.
 James says he’s willing to take that risk if it means keeping this place of worship as sacred as possible.